 On this page of the free Athens travel guide, you can find the most important Athens streets, on which you really should take a stroll and Athens squares where you should consider stopping by one afternoon.
-From large to small, you’ll definitely find some art galleries in Athens to be worthy of your time!
+From large to small, you’ll definitely find some spots in Athens to be worthy of your time!

 For each Athens square or street, you may find: